SamanthaSolomon/U3-intro-to-express/README.md

 Therefore, it will start and then you won't get your bash prompt back, it'll just hang

 Visit http://localhost:3000/ in your browser.
-You should see your 'Hello world' text.
+You should see your `Hello world` text.
 You've successfully created a basic web server!
 This will serve dynamic pages to web browsers.

 ### Shut down your server

-You can't run two servers on the same port and you can get annoying errors if you don't shut your servers down properly.
-Get in the habit of `control c` to shut your server down when you are done working.
+You can't run two servers on the same port and you can encounter performance issues and/or annoying errors if you don't shut your servers down properly.

+We can shut the server down using `control c`.

 <hr>

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

-The instructor will demo terminating the node process via:
+The instructor will demo terminating the node process via the following:

 -  `Activity Monitor`
 - terminal